kdaxh/kdaxh/README.md

     ~ Artificial intelligence,
     ~ and Computer programming.

-Let's share thoughts about education and inclusive job opportunities in tech!
+Let's share thoughts about Education and inclusive Job opportunities in tech!

 Welcome to my Github profile